Limu2030/akan/README.md

 - CSS - used in the styling of the webpage

-- CSS - used in controlling the behaviour of the webpage
+- JavaScript - used in webpage behavior

 ## Live Link